 After the Governor has signed all appropriation bills (and bills with relevant fiscal notes), the Legislative Finance Division generates several publications documenting the appropriation actions that occurred during the past session.
-These publications include the Conference Committee Books (CC Books), Summary of Appropriations, and the House District Reports on the capital budget.
+These publications include the Conference Committee Books (CC Books) and the Summary of Appropriations.